dutchpool/cdashboard/README.md

 ## Supported/tested chains / explorers

 At the moment CryptDashboard supports and is tested on the following chains / explorers:
-- DPoS:  OXY, LWF, ONZ, LISK, ARK, SHIFT, RISE, RipaEx
+- DPoS:  LWF, ONZ, LISK, ARK, SHIFT, RISE, RipaEx
 - Crypto wallets: all clones of Iquidus Explorer

 Known issues: